DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Act I Summary.md

 * find lodging in Vallaki (1,000 XP)
 # Timeline
 * [[Arc A - Escape From Death House]]: The players enter Death House, defeat the Flesh Mound, and emerge into the Svalich Woods on Octyavr 27, 735 B.C.
 (Barovian Calendar).
-* [[Arc B - Welcome to Barovia]]: The players arrive in the village of Barovia and meet Ismark and Ireena on Octyavr 28.
+* [[Act I - Into the Mists/Arc B - Welcome to Barovia]]: The players arrive in the village of Barovia and meet Ismark and Ireena on Octyavr 28.
-* [[Arc C - Into the Valley]]: The players receive the Tarokka reading on Neyavr 1, arrive in Vallaki on Neyavr 2, and encounter Baron Vallakovich the morning of Neyavr 3.
+* [[Act I - Into the Mists/Arc C - Into the Valley]]: The players receive the Tarokka reading on Neyavr 1, arrive in Vallaki on Neyavr 2, and encounter Baron Vallakovich the morning of Neyavr 3.

 > [!info]+ **The Barovian Calendar**
 > The current Barovian year is 735 B.C.
 (Barovian Calendar).
 The Barovian calendar has twelve 28-day months, which are named as follows: [^1]